Overview

 Amanda Seguin

-Amanda is responsible for supporting the administration of team projects by planning, leading, coordinating and organizing a wide range of project-related functions that support the effective management of IDCD projects.
+Amanda is responsible for providing ongoing support to the development and delivery of new and existing initiatives and training programs based on MiHR’s National Occupational Standards.
 She has previously worked in administration and event management with an educational background in business administration as well as project management.

 Danielle Delaney